Questions

 What is Device Owner?

 Device Owner is a standard Android management capability, the same system used by organizations to manage work phones.
-When a device is in Device Owner mode, Android gives the Device Owner app the ability to apply system-level restrictions and enforce protections more consistently than a normal app.
-In Nötkey's case, Device Owner allows more reliable separation between your Public Profile and Private Profile environments.
+When enabled, Android allows the Device Owner app to apply system-level restrictions and enforce protections more consistently than a normal app.
+In Nötkey’s case, this allows more reliable separation between your Public and Private environments.
 Device Owner does not give Nötkey access to your passwords, photos, or private messages.

 Why is a factory reset required?

 Android only allows Device Owner to be assigned during the initial setup of a freshly reset device.
-This is intentional — it prevents random apps from claiming system-level control after the fact.
-There is no way to enable Device Owner mode on a device that has already completed setup without performing a factory reset.
-This is a genuine system requirement and cannot be bypassed.
+This prevents apps from gaining system-level control after setup is complete.
+There is no way to enable this mode without performing a factory reset.

 What happens if I cancel my subscription?

 If your subscription expires or is cancelled, your account reverts to the Free tier.
 Features exclusive to your previous tier will no longer be accessible.
-The data in your Private Profile is not deleted by the tier change alone.
+The data in your Private environment is not deleted by the tier change alone.
 Device Owner remains active.
-You can re-subscribe at any time to restore your previous tier's features — existing profile data is preserved.
+You can re-subscribe at any time to restore your previous tier’s features.

-No. The Free tier provides access to the Nötkey application without Device Owner or profile separation.
-Private Profile, profile switching, Emergency wipe, and Border mode are only available on Guardian and above.
-Free is appropriate if you want to evaluate the app before committing to a factory reset.
+No. The Free tier provides access to the Nötkey application without system-level separation.
+Private environment, profile switching, Emergency wipe, and Border mode are only available on Guardian and above.
+Free is intended for evaluating the app before committing to setup.

 What happens if I lose internet connectivity?

-If your device cannot verify your subscription status due to connectivity loss, paid-tier features remain available for up to 14 days without successful verification.
-After 14 days without successful verification, higher-tier features may become restricted until connectivity is restored and the subscription is confirmed.
-This grace period is designed for situations like border crossings and remote locations where connectivity may be intermittent.
+If your device cannot verify your subscription due to connectivity loss, paid-tier features remain available for up to 14 days.
+After that, higher-tier features may become restricted until connectivity is restored and the subscription is confirmed.
+This is designed for situations where connectivity may be intermittent.

 What happens if I forget a PIN?

-If you forget your Private Profile PIN, you will lose access to your Private Profile and all data within it permanently.
+If you forget your Private Profile PIN, you will lose access to that environment and its data permanently.
 There is no recovery mechanism.
-If you forget your Public Profile PIN, Android's standard account-based lock screen recovery may not function correctly in Device Owner configurations.
+If you forget your Public Profile PIN, standard Android recovery may not function correctly under Device Owner.
 The likely resolution is another factory reset.
-This is why writing down both PINs and storing them securely is mandatory, not optional.
+It is important to store both PINs securely before relying on the system.

 Is Nötkey a guarantee of safety?

-No. Nötkey reduces certain risks related to device inspection and accidental data exposure.
-It does not guarantee protection in every situation.
-It does not protect against legal compulsion to provide your PIN, does not make data unrecoverable by professional forensic tools, and does not protect accounts that exist outside the device.
-The degree of protection depends on your usage, your device model, and circumstances outside the app's control.
+No. Nötkey reduces certain risks related to device exposure and accidental data access, but it does not guarantee protection in every situation.
+It does not protect against legal compulsion, does not make data unrecoverable by professional forensic tools, and does not protect accounts outside the device.
+The level of protection depends on how the system is used and the surrounding circumstances.

 Where do I get the provisioning QR code?

-The provisioning QR code is at notkey.app/provisioning.
-You need it during Android's initial setup after a factory reset.
-Open that page on another device, then scan the QR code from your phone while it is in Android's managed provisioning mode (reached by tapping the blank background 6 times on the Wi-Fi setup screen).
+The provisioning QR code is available at notkey.app/provisioning.
+You need it during Android’s initial setup after a factory reset.
+Open the page on another device, then scan the QR code while your phone is in setup mode.

 How long does setup take?

 Set aside at least 45–60 minutes.
-The factory reset itself takes 5–15 minutes depending on your device.
-Completing the backup checklist before starting, waiting for provisioning to complete, and setting up both profiles adds additional time.
+The factory reset takes 5–15 minutes depending on your device.
+Completing the checklist, provisioning, and setting up both environments adds additional time.
 Do not start if you might be interrupted.

 What does Border mode do?

-Border mode restricts certain device behaviors to reduce the risk of inadvertent Private Profile exposure during travel or checkpoint situations.
+Border mode applies temporary restrictions to reduce the risk of Private Profile exposure in higher-risk environments.
 It is available on Guardian and above.
-The specific behaviors it restricts are detailed in the in-app documentation.
+Specific behaviors are described in the in-app documentation.

 Can I remove Device Owner later?

-In many cases, removing Device Owner cleanly will require another factory reset.
-This is how Android is designed to handle Device Owner management and is not specific to Nötkey.
-If you think you might want to reverse the setup, try the Free tier first and evaluate before committing to a factory reset.
+In most cases, removing Device Owner requires another factory reset.
+This is how Android is designed to handle system-level management.
+If you are unsure, start with the Free tier before committing to setup.

 What is Emergency wipe?

-Emergency wipe is a feature available on Guardian and above that initiates a full device erasure.
-It erases all data on all profiles.
-This action is irreversible and cannot be stopped once initiated.
-Nötkey requires confirmation before executing an Emergency wipe.
+Emergency wipe initiates a full device erasure across all environments.
+This action is irreversible once started.
+Nötkey requires confirmation before executing it.
 It does not erase data already backed up to cloud services.

 Does Nötkey work on all Android phones?

-Most Android phones support Device Owner mode, but some manufacturers implement custom software that may affect Device Owner behavior.
+Most Android devices support Device Owner mode, but some manufacturers modify Android in ways that affect behavior.
 Some devices may not be fully supported.
-If you encounter issues during provisioning specific to your device brand, contact support with your device model.
-Testing on your specific device before committing to full setup is advisable.
+Testing on your specific device before committing to setup is recommended.

 What is Private Access?

-Private Access allows the Nötkey app icon to be hidden from the normal app drawer, with access available via a hidden calculator icon.
-It also allows triggering Emergency wipe through this same hidden access point.
+Private Access allows the Nötkey app to be hidden from the app drawer, with access available through an alternate entry method.
+It can also be used to trigger Emergency wipe from that hidden entry point.
 It is available on Guardian and above.

 Need help?
 Use the in-app support option from within the Nötkey app.